areaDetector/ADEiger/README.md

 HDF5 Plugins:
 -------------

-If you want HDF5 applications to decompress files produced by the detector, you will need to have the bitshuffle and LZ4 decompression plugins available.
+If you want HDF5 applications to decompress LZ4 or BSLZ4 compressed files produced by the detector, you will need to have the bitshuffle and LZ4 decompression plugins available.
 These are built in ADSupport.

 The environment variable `HDF5_PLUGIN_PATH` should be set to `[your_path]/ADSupport/lib/linux-x86_64`.

 How to run:
 -----------

-* Under `ADEiger/iocs/eigerIOC/iocBoot/iocEiger/` there is already a ready to use IOC for the Eiger1, and in iocEiger2/ for the Eiger2:
+* Under `ADEiger/iocs/eigerIOC/iocBoot/iocEiger1/` there is already a ready to use IOC for the Eiger1, and in iocEiger2/ for the Eiger2:
   - Change the IP address in `st.cmd`.
   - Run `./st.cmd`.
 * There are medm, edm, caQtDM, CSS-Boy, and CSS-Phoebus screens under `areaDetector/ADEiger/eigerApp/op/`.